 Image: Trends in nutrient concentrations of the Annie Brook catchment

-There is a strong significant increasing trend in total phosphorus concentration in the Annie Brook catchment from 2006 to 2016.
+There is a significant decreasing trend in total nitrogen concentration in the Annie Brook catchment from 2011 to 2017.

 Since 2009 programs led by GeoCatch and partners have focussed on reducing nitrogen and phosphorus entering the waterways.
 These programs included working with farmers to reduce fertiliser use, managing dairy effluent and completing fencing and re-vegetation in the riparian zone.
 Key achievements between 2009 and 2015 include: